 The mature wheat grain is hard and dry and cannot be consumed without processing.
 Although wheat grains can be consumed after boiling (in the same way as rice) they are usually initially milled to separate the starchy endosperm (the major storage tissue) from the embryo (germ) and the outer layers of the grain and to reduce the particle size of the starchy endosperm to give fine white flour.
 The outer layers include the micronutrient-rich aleurone layer (Brouns et al, 2012) (which is the outermost layer of endosperm cells) and together form the bran fraction which, in most milling processes, also contains the germ.
 Milling therefore has a significant impact on the composition of the flour because many essential and beneficial nutrients are present in higher concentrations in the outer layers and germ compared to the starchy endosperm (see Figure 1).
 For example, the content of fibre in white flour is about a third of that in the whole grain (about 4-5% compared with 11-14% dry weight), while the contents of B vitamins, iron, zinc and phytochemicals (notably phenolic acids which include forms bound to fibre) are also substantially reduced (McCance and Widdowson, 2014).

-The starchy endosperm accounts for about 83% of the dry weight of the grain (Barron et al., 2007) and modern roller mills give white flour yields of up to 80% (ie., about 96% of the theoretical maximum).
+The starchy endosperm accounts for about 83% of the dry weight of the grain (Barron et al., 2007) and modern roller mills give white flour yields of up to 80% (i.e., about 96% of the theoretical maximum).
 These yields are achieved by highly sophisticated milling technologies in which the grain is passed through multiple sets of rollers and sieves to give up to 30 fractions (mill streams) (Miskelly and Suter, 2017).
 The purest of these mill streams are then combined to give white flour.
 However, it is possible to increase the flour yield by including some bran streams, to give “high extraction flours”.
 This strategy was used in the UK during the Second World War when legislation was introduced to produce “National Flour” with an extraction rate of 85%.
 Traditional stone milling is less effective at separating the grain tissues and the white flour fractions produced are therefore less pure.

 Historically, wholegrain products have been less clearly defined.
 However, the recently proposed Healthgrain definition is becoming widely accepted and is therefore quoted in full: “whole grains shall consist of the intact, ground, cracked, or flaked kernel after the removal of inedible parts, such as the hull and husk.
 The principal anatomical components—the starchy endosperm, germ, and bran—are present in the same relative proportions as those which exist in the intact kernel.
 Small losses of components, that is, 2% of the grain or 10% of the bran that occurs through processing methods consistent with safety and quality are allowed” (Ross et al., 2017).
 However, the Healthgrain definition still awaits broad international adoption by food authorities and the definition is still under discussion in the UK.
 As a result, the legal requirements for labelling products as wholegrain still vary widely between countries, from products containing less than 50% to essentially 100% wholegrains (Ross et al., 2017).